 - Female Offending Behaviour Programme

 On completion, the individual is presented back to the PCMB to discuss progress and any outstanding areas of need/risk to inform future case management.
-The PCMB can refer the young person to specialist support if this is required.
+The PCMB can refer the child or young person to specialist support if this is required.

-Young people can access a range of further support services that may include official bodies (e.g. Job Centre; Department of Work and Pensions; Skills Development Scotland) and a wide range of third sector organisations.
+Children and young people can access a range of further support services that may include official bodies (e.g. Job Centre; Department of Work and Pensions; Skills Development Scotland) and a wide range of third sector organisations.
 Supports may include youth work, parenting, employability, life skills, counselling, and in respect of relationships, trauma, abuse, loss and bereavement.